abarletta/viximpv/README.md

 <img src="resources/eq1.PNG"/><br>
 <img src="resources/eq2.PNG"/>
 </p>
 where <i>W</i> denots a Brownian motion.
-More details can found in <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2942262">this paper</a>.
+More details can be found in <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2942262">this paper</a>.
 Please note that this tool is <b>not a standalone software</b>, but it fully relies on the MATLAB suite.

 ### Prerequisites